digdan/orchis/readme.md

 ## ✨ Features

 - Clean project structure with separate directories:
-  - `recipes/` for workflow entrypoint
   - `flows/` for workflow definitions
   - `jobs/` for individual job implementations
   - `libs/` for shared utilities and helpers